pazcm/websites-design-spot/README.md

 Then:

 1. I created a [Travis](https://travis-ci.org/) account and **.travis.yml** file at the top level of the project (with language, version, install and a dummy secret key) for Continuous Integration so it will run tests on my code every time it is pushed to GitHub.
-It is connected to my GitHub account.

 2. I added **Procfile** for Heroku to call the app => `webgunicorn websites_design_spot.wsgi:application` at the same level that manage.py.